antrea-io/antrea/docs/feature-gates.md

 ### CleanupStaleUDPSvcConntrack

-`CleanupStaleUDPSvcConntrack` enables support for cleaning up stale UDP Service conntrack connections in AntreaProxy.
+`CleanupStaleUDPSvcConntrack` enables support for cleaning up stale UDP Service conntrack connections in Antrea Proxy.

 #### Requirements for this Feature